akikuno/DAJIN2/README.md

 > In PCR amplicon sequencing, the % of reads might not match the actual allele proportions due to amplification bias.
 > Especially when large deletions are present, the deletion alleles might be significantly amplified, potentially not reflecting the actual allele proportions.

-### 5. read_all.csv and read_summary.csv
+### 5. read_summary.xlsx

-- read_all.csv: Records which allele each read is classified under.
-- read_summary.csv: Describes the number of reads and presence proportion for each allele.
+- read_summary.xlsx: Describes the number of reads and presence proportion for each allele.

 ## 📣Feedback and Support